 Decent Work and Economic Growth

 We contribute to economic growth through innovation and new technologies.
-The measures we have taken to employ young people also help in supporting this goal.
+The measures we have taken to employ young people also support this goal to a significant degree.
 During the COVID-19 pandemic, we have focused even more on the remote work opportunities of our employees and sought to offer new jobs in spite of the difficult circumstances.
-In Finland, we recruited nine new graduates or students nearing their graduation for the DigiStar program that began in June 2020.
+In Finland, we recruited 14 new graduates or students nearing their graduation for the DigiStar Trainee Program that began in May 2021.